 - Investing in dividend growth stock.
 These stocks pay a dividend and have a strong history of growth, making them a good option for making money.

 As you accumulate passive income, keep in mind that it will be taxed.
 The tax treatment of passive income depends on the income source.
 For example, interest income and income from a rental property or business in which you’ve invested are typically taxed at ordinary income tax rates, whereas certain dividends and sales of investments may be taxed at a lower long-term capital gains tax rate.
-In addition, the recent Tax Cuts and Jobs Act of 2018 will bring a bonus depreciation to real estate investors in particular, making pursuing passive income in the form of real estate even more attractive.
+In addition, the recent Tax Cuts and Jobs Act expanded bonus depreciation available to real estate investors, making pursuing passive income in the form of real estate even more attractive.
 Still, tax rules are complex, so it’s a good idea to talk to your tax advisor to gain an understanding of how your new money-making ventures will affect your overall tax situation.

 Making money starts with knowing what’s out there.
 The key to success is finding the right job—or jobs—to fit your needs, skills, and preferences.
 Today’s digital environment makes it easier than ever to sync multiple streams of income in support of a single well-supported lifestyle.